Magnetized Decaying Turbulence in the Weakly Compressible Taylor-Green Vortex: Results

 In all cases, the flow becomes dominated by magnetic energy (i.e., become sub-Alfv\'enic with $\mathcal{M}_A < 1$) at different dynamical times depending on the initial ratio of kinetic to magnetic energy and mostly independent of the initial Mach number.
 In other words, even for the simulations with initially 100 times more kinetic than magnetic energy (\Ma{10}), in the final state the magnetic energy dominates over the kinetic energy.
 This already highlights the importance of kinetic to magnetic energy transfer.
 The initial growth of magnetic energy is characteristic of the insulating magnetic field configuration and is seen in other works on the TG vortex \cite{leeLackUniversalityDecaying2010}.
 This behavior of the magnetic field is likely due to the magnetic fields and vorticity beginning parallel to each other everywhere.
 All simulations experience a peak in the magnetic energy evolution before $t=3T$ depending on the initial magnetic energy.
 At $t=6T$, all simulations are still losing total kinetic and magnetic energy to thermal energy, although the rate of energy dissipation is slowing by the simulation end.
 The magnetic and kinetic energies also become similar in magnitude, cf., $\mathcal{M}_A \simeq 1$.

 The \MsMa{0.2}{1} simulation displays notably different behavior than those where the kinetic energy initially dominates.
 In particular, we observe periodic exchanges of energy between these two reservoirs before the bulk of the energy is converted into heat, rather than a smooth transfer of energy from the kinetic to magnetic reservoir, followed by a decline of both as the flow thermalizes.
 At approximately $t=1T$, more than five times as much energy is stored in the magnetic reservoir as compared to the kinetic reservoir, which is in stark contrast with other calculations.
 These results suggest that the large initial magnetic field facilitates a more rapid transfer of kinetic energy, which will be examined in more detail later in this paper.
-The oscillations observed in the energy reservoirs for the \Ma{1} simulations have a period that depends on the initial Mach number, which can be seen in the figures that we leave for the online supplements.
+For reference, we also plot the temporal evolution of the energies in the incompressible, magnetized Taylor-Green vortex with $\Ma = 1$ presented in \citet{pouquetDynamicsUnforcedTurbulence2010} in the top left panel of Fig.~\ref{fig:energy_histories} next to our \MsMa{0.2}{1} results.
+The evolution in \citep{pouquetDynamicsUnforcedTurbulence2010} covers the first oscillation and is in good agreement with our simulation.
+Finally, the oscillations observed in the energy reservoirs for the \Ma{1} simulations in general have a period that depends on the initial Mach number, which can be seen in the figures that we leave for the online supplements.